 Generally, I think Adrien did well in this role.
 He clearly worked at looking like a baseball player.
 He’s our method actor, after all.
 He was Danny Hemmerling, not Adrien Brody.
 He is responsible for some of the laughs, here, which is great to see (such as the National Anthem scene).
 I treasure his more lighthearted moments, and I think he does, too.

-So, in summary, Angels in the Outfield is a cute movie, and much of the schmaltz can be forgiven when you consider the target audience.
+Angels in the Outfield is a cute movie, and much of the schmaltz can be forgiven when you consider the target audience.
 Kids like over-the-top, because it grabs their attention and makes them laugh.
 I get that.
 It’s not Citizen Kane, but it doesn’t have to be.
 It’s just family fun.
 And it succeeds in being fun.